rusefi/rusefi_documentation/Proteus.md

 Most boards will need a debug header installed if you want to attach a debugger (not used for normal users).
 The recommended connector is Samtec PN `FTSH-105-01-F-DV-007-K`.
 When soldering the connector, the keying notch goes towards the center of the board, nearer to the 23p center connector.

-Any debugger compatible with the standard 10-pin Cortex Debug Header should work, though the [STLINK-V3 Mini](https://www.st.com/en/development-tools/stlink-v3mini.html) is recommmended.
+Any debugger compatible with the standard 10-pin Cortex Debug Header should work, though the [STLINK-V3 Mini](https://www.st.com/en/development-tools/stlink-v3mini.html) is recommended.
 It's available for $10-12 US from normal distributors like Mouser/Digikey.
 A ribbon cable is included so the connector and programmer are all that's required to debug on Proteus.

 ## Wiring